chyyran/cs-isp-ics4u/data structures.md

 **Pokemon Serializer Classes**

 The following classes extend `serialization.srsf.Serializer` and are used to serialize their specified types.
+Provided is a schema and an example, see **Appendix A** for format details.

 ### _pokemon.serialization._**PokemonTypeSerializer** extends Serializer\<PokemonType\>
 Serializes `pokemon.data.PokemonType`